-- Position yourself at the infant's feet.

-- support the infant's back.

-- not squeeze the sides of the chest wall.

-- your thumbs and the sternum.
-Repeat at a rate of 100-120 per minute.

-- Compression and release should take equal amounts of time.
+- Position yourself at the infant's feet. - Circle the infant's chest with both hands, placing your thumbs in the center of the chest at the nipple line.
+Thumbs may be side by side or stacked on top of each other.
+Use your fingers to support the infant's back. - Squeeze the infant's chest, compressing it to one-third the depth of the chest, being careful to not squeeze the sides of the chest wall. - After each compression, release all the pressure on the chest without losing contact between your thumbs and the sternum.
+Repeat at a rate of 100-120 per minute. - Compression and release should take equal amounts of time.